How to Write White Papers Customers Want [Templates + Examples]

 5. Define The Problem Your Audience Needs To Solve

 Go back to the audience research you performed in the first step and think of problems your customers face that your white paper topic could solve.
 By understanding the issues your customers have related to your topic, you’ll be able to present your white paper as the solution.
+Ask yourself these questions to find problems related to your topic that your audience faces:- What knowledge gaps does my audience have in this topic?

 - How does this topic challenge my audience in their business day-to-day?